alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 so out of despair I decided to brute force a list of all possible extractions and scrolled through it until I noticed something that looked like the answer.

-One advantage of code is that if you have code that exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know you should try something different from the extraction you attempted, rather than checking for errors.
+One advantage of code is that if it exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know you should try something different from the extraction you attempted, rather than checking for errors.
 (Once again, this has burned me before, when I concluded an extraction method was wrong because the answer didn't appear in my local wordlist.
 Proceed with caution!)